salgum1114/react-design-editor/README.md

 # React Design Editor
-- React Design Editor has started to develope direct manipulation of editable design tools like Powerpoint, We've developed it with react.js, ant.design, fabric.js
+- React Design Editor has started to develope direct manipulation of editable design tools like Powerpoint, We've developed it with reactjs, ant.design, fabricjs

 - Layouts and components such as property edits, item lists, toolbars were developed as react.js and the ant.design component was primarily used.